-Yankees’ Torres to have MRI on hamstring; Boone optimistic
+Torres’ hamstring MRI is negative; Yankees dodge scare

 SPECCIAL RECOGNITION

-The Yankees will honor retiring left-hander CC Sabathia with a ceremony before Sunday’s game.
+The Yankees will honor retiring left-hander CC Sabathia before Sunday’s game.
 New York plans to put Sabathia in the bullpen for the postseason, and the 39-year-old is expected get a practice run with his second career relief appearance on Tuesday at Tampa Bay.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner